DonateVolunteerNewsletter

 * Build and staff treatment beds with compassionate, effective treatment programs -- and track the effectiveness of every program

-* Have street teams providing suboxone to drug users on the sidewalks
+* Have street teams providing suboxone and monthly bupe shots to drug users on the sidewalks

 * Make housing and treatment a package deal